Vilsepi/aws-noinstances/src/functions/dynamocrud/README.md

       "id": "ycwk13a7pzwr8uxr"
     }

-To delete an object:
+Delete an object:

     {
       "operation": "delete",
       "id": "ycwk13a7pzwr8uxr"
     }

-To scan the DynamoDB table and get a list of objects:
+Get a list of objects:

     {
-      "operation": "scan"
+      "operation": "list"
     }

-To test the Lambda function you can echo your input back:
+Test the Lambda function:

     {
       "operation": "echo",